tremho/docholiday/README.md

 ### Issues

+- [X] go src/** works as expected
+- [ ] API docs look right
+  - NB: Multiple types with | renders okay in html but not markdown
+  - NB: ditto for string[] (Array<string>)
+  - NB: property defaults with new, [] do not render correctly in markdown
+  - Note: All nb items above not present under docJS

+- [X] executeCommand parmeters not represented properly
+  - goes awry at cmd='', somehow picked up the words process and set

 - [X] Refactor to be more Github Pages friendly.
   - change html output to docs/html
   - get rid of docs/ test